sgonzalezdev/plasmaapi/README.md

 **Release Version: 0.1.0**

--Send an email with a customized email template from contact form.
-The URL=“/send_email” integrates a default HTML template, so you are freely to include your own customized email template
+Send an email with a customized email template from contact form.
+The URL=“/send_email” integrates a default HTML template, so you are freely to include your own design.

 ## Installation